Confirmed by the Company1

-Dave’s Delicate Dinner dog food gets the Advisor’s second-highest tier rating of 4 stars.
+Dave’s Delicate Dinner Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

-The Dave’s Delicate Dinner product line includes just one canned dog food, claimed to meet AAFCO nutrient profiles for growth and maintenance.
+The Dave’s Delicate Dinner product line includes one canned dog food, a recipe claimed to meet AAFCO nutrient profiles for adult maintenance.

 Canned Dog Food